 How to Cat-Proof Your Christmas Tree

 Imagine their excitement when they see a large green tree with lots of branches to pounce upon!
-Not only that but a tree is tempting, with lots of sparkle, flashing lights and dangling decorations that they can play with - they don’t even have to go outside to find
+Not only that but a tree is tempting, with lots of sparkle, flashing lights and dangling decorations that they can play with - they don’t even have to go outside to find it!

 But to ensure your kitty enjoys Christmas just as much as you do, it's important that you take into account your cat’s natural feline inquisitiveness and cat-proof your Christmas tree to ensure both you and your cat enjoy the holiday season safely.

 Although cats don’t like change, curiosity is a common feline trait and often gets the better of them!
 How often have you unpacked an item and then found your kitty inside the cardboard box?

 Christmas trees are no different - trees are for climbing, according to cats, so it will be a natural instinct that your cat wants to climb your Christmas tree!
 Here are some things you should consider to cat-proof your Christmas tree:

 Real Christmas Tree:

 If you like the smell of pine in your home and opt for a real tree, try and purchase a ‘no needle drop’ one, like a Nordmann Fir or a Norway Spruce.
 Needles can be dangerous for your cat if ingested, so try and purchase a tree that has been freshly cut to minimize needle drop.